a-zahi2002/Nexus_KPI/PROJECT_SUMMARY.md

-# Nexus - Project Summary
+# SabraLeos - Project Summary

 ## Overview

-Nexus is a production-ready Progressive Web App built for the Leo Club of Sabaragamuwa University to track member contributions and service points digitally, replacing traditional paper-based systems.
+SabraLeos is a production-ready Progressive Web App built for the Leo Club of Sabaragamuwa University to track member contributions and service points digitally, replacing traditional paper-based systems.

 ## What Has Been Built